mrakgr/The-Spiral-Language/readme.md

                     }
 ```

-It is immediatelly followed by this function declaration.
+It is immediately followed by this function declaration.
 Notice that it is done in array of tuples format which is not the default for Spiral's tensors.
 The reason for that is that the Cub functions which accept arrays cannot accept Spiral's tensors in their default form.

 ```
 inl inner_loop = grid_for_items dims .x dim_in_b